 So here’s how this went down…..

 I went to a yard sale and saw a stack of wood in a pile off to the side, but clearly part of the sale.
 As I browsed, I asked how much for the scrap wood.
 They advised that it was the free pile.
 In case you ever wondered, saying free pile is my love language.

-You know why the wood was in the free pile?
+Do you know why the wood was in the free pile?
 It was because it had holes in it.

 In the car, went the free stuff and off I went.
-Now, before anyone gets upset, I do buy from yard sales too, obviously.

 In case you haven’t worked with wood filler, here’s the process.

 - Fill in the holes with filler using a putty knife.

 - Repeat as necessary to get a flush surface.

 After the wood was filled, I was ready to make the reversible holiday rustic sign.